 The donation center also considers paying you through your PayPal account.
 While there are centers that differ when it comes to the payment process, most of them consider paying via prepaid debit card.

-If you want to know how your local donation center pays, then it’s best to check the details on their sites, bulletin board, or call them.
+If you want to know how your local donation center pays, then it’s best to check the details on their sites or bulletin board or call them.

 12 Highest-Paying Plasma Donation Centers

 If you have made up your mind to consider donating plasma, here are some of the highest-paying plasma donation centers near you that you can check and visit.

 We have laid out their location, some of their requirements, and how much you can expect to get paid when you donate from these centers.